Skip to content

 When customers view companies as “they are all the same”, they will choose based on price.
 Any business should always avoid that.

-Plus, today, customers are becoming more interested in doing business with companies who share their same values and vision.
-This has led many companies to reconsider their business strategies and mission.
-For example, some companies altered their products to be eco-friendly or cruelty free to be aligned with their vision of promoting “safety”.
+Plus, today, customers are becoming more interested in doing business with companies that share their same values and vision.
+This has led many companies to reconsider their business strategies and missions.
+For example, some companies altered their products to be eco-friendly or cruelty-free to be aligned with their vision of promoting “safety”.

 A business strategy is an umbrella term that many other strategies fall under.
 In fact, there’s a long list of strategies that big corporations include in their business strategy.
-Some examples of these?
-Product strategy, operational strategy, advertising strategy, and competitive strategy.
+Some examples of these are product strategy, operational strategy, advertising strategy, and competitive strategy.
 While those may be less visible in small and medium-sized companies, they are essential in corporate business strategies.

-For smaller companies, the main strategies would be value proposition, pricing strategy, growth strategy, and marketing strategy.
+For smaller companies, the main strategies would be value proposition, pricing strategy, growth strategy, marketing strategy, and increasingly important—digital transformation strategy.

 Value Proposition